Bachelor of Business

 The ICHM Bachelor of Business is designed to position graduates for success as professional business managers in any industry.
 Every organisation, in every industry, requires management professionals, with skills to oversee the performance of teams, optimise operations and maximise a company’s potential for profit.

 Your knowledge is expanded each year with new industry relevant concepts and business applications.
-Your online study is flexible to meet your needs, followed by a period of Work Integrated Learning (WIL) placement throughout Australia, or possibly overseas.
+At the end of your third-year of study, you will complete one Workplace Integrated Learning (WIL) placement throughout Australia, or possibly overseas.

 ICHM graduates gain a comprehensive understanding of the changing business landscape, and as a result, have outstanding career prospects with many obtaining highly sought after positions around the world.